Scaling is the process by which you make your game work properly (and hopefully well), regardless of how many people are playing.

 It doesn't matter if the game plays differently at different player counts, as long as it's still good.

 Doing nothing (or just a little bit) can be a very acceptable solution to scaling issues.
 The best scaling is no scaling at all.
+Some games can simply be played perfectly well with different player counts, with no special rules.

 If your game has a board, a basic solution is two have a two-sided board — one for 2-3 players, and one for 4+ players.